Cyang18/Distributed-System-Song-Recommended/README.md

 # Distributed System - MusicProducer
 This is a distributed system designed to produce recommend songs.
 It utilizes the Spotify API to access user song data.
 The system processes this data to find recommended songs on Spotify for users.
-By sending the data to Google Cloud Services using Apache Spark, which stores the user information in the cloud and then allows us to generate a list of recommended songs based on their listening history.
+By sending the data to Google Cloud Services using Apache Spark, which stores the user information and allows us to generate a list of recommended songs based on their listening history.

 # Requirements